ryerson-ggl/covid19-data/README.md

 # covid19-data

-Collection of 2019 Corona Virus Disease (COVID-19) data from multiple sources.
+A collection of 2019 Corona Virus Disease (COVID-19) data cureated by our team from multiple sources.

 ## Quick Start